phaustin/quantecon-example/book/docs/python_advanced_features.md

         i += 1
 ```

-Now let\'s do the sum
+Now let's do the sum

 ```{code-cell} ipython3
 n = 10000000